 2.1 Alimony Payments and Deductions for Self-Employed Individuals

-• The payments are made in cash or through another form of cash equivalent.
+The payouts are either in cash or some other cash equivalent.

-• The payments are made under a divorce or separation agreement.
+The payments are done following a divorce or separation agreement.

-• The payments are not disguised as child support or property division.
+The onerous payments are not hidden under the form of child support, or property division.

 On the flip side, if you’re receiving alimony as a self-employed individual, you would need to report the payments as income and include them on your tax return.